 There are many online recipes available for making a diabetic-friendly and tasty Paratha at home.

-Just like the Idli, Dosa is also a very popular South Indian dish, which is pretty commonly enjoyed throughout the Indian subcontinent.
+Like the Idli, Dosa is also a very popular South Indian dish that is pretty commonly enjoyed throughout the Indian subcontinent.

 Rice is the main ingredient used in the batter to make Dosa.

 As we know, rice is a very high source of calories, carbs, and starch.
-Thus, the Dosa, which is made using this base element, can lead to an increase in the body’s blood sugar levels.
+Thus, the Dosa, which is made using this base element, can increase the body’s blood sugar levels.

 Consuming extra carbohydrates as part of your meals can hamper your diabetic diet.
 The Dosa has similar effects that heighten the blood sugars.